-In the case of adults or colleagues in positions of trust being reported to be bullying individuals under the age of 18 years, the Head of Safeguarding must be notified and the management of allegations will be activated; this may include action by Group HR.
+In the case of adults or colleagues in positions of trust being reported to be bullying individuals under the age of 18 years, the Head of Safeguarding must be notified, and the management of allegations will be activated; this may include action by Group HR.
 This policy has been produced and reviewed in consultation with participants under the age of 18 from Manchester United Foundation's Regional Talent Centre for children engaging with Manchester United.

-APPENDIX 2: E-SAFETY POLICY (10F3)

-Statement of Intent

-The purpose of this policy is to provide a building block for colleagues and volunteers to be aware of safer working practice in relation to social media, keeping personal and professional lives separate, keeping safe when using electronic media and adopting responsible behaviour that should protect colleagues from putting themselves and their career at risk.
+Safeguarding Children and Adults at Risk Policy Poor Practice, Low-Level Concerns and Abuse Responding to Allegations or Suspicions of Abuse Case Management of Safeguarding Concerns Safeguarding Fundamentals Appendices Appendix 1: Anti-Bullying Policy Appendix 2: E-Safety Policy Appendix 3: Guidance for Interacting with Children Online Appendix 4: Additional Safeguarding Categories of Abuse Appendix 5: Manchester United Whistleblowing Policy Appendix 6: Case Management Flow Chart Appendix 7: Safeguarding Roles & Responsibilities Appendix 8: Internal Safeguarding Contact Details Appendix 9: External Safeguarding Contact Details Appendix 10: Supporting Safeguarding Guidance Appendix 11: Safeguarding Privacy Policy APPENDIX 2: E-SAFETY POLICY (1 OF 3) Statement of Intent The purpose of this policy is to provide a building block for colleagues and volunteers to be aware of safer working practice in relation to social media, keeping personal and professional lives separate, keeping safe when using electronic media and adopting responsible behaviour that should protect colleagues from putting themselves and their career at risk.
 This policy works collaboratively with the Manchester United Social Media Policy.

-Legal Consequences

-All colleagues and volunteers who have access to online services through work networks and their own personal use should be reminded of the legal consequences attached to the inappropriate use of those services.
+Legal Consequences All colleagues and volunteers who have access to online services through work networks and their own personal use should be reminded of the legal consequences attached to the inappropriate use of those services.
 The following examples can lead the Club to action disciplinary proceedings against colleagues or volunteers: inappropriate or offensive material include racist material, pornography, sexually explicit images, texts and related material, the promotion of illegal activity, or intolerance of others.

+Safeguarding Children and Adults at Risk Policy

+Poor Practice, Low-Level Concerns and Abuse

+Responding to Allegations or Suspicions of Abuse

+Case Management of Safeguarding Concerns

+Safeguarding Fundamentals

+Appendices

+Appendix 1: Anti-Bullying Policy

+Appendix 2: E-Safety Policy

+Appendix 3: Guidance for Interacting with Children Online

+Appendix 4: Additional Safeguarding Categories of Abuse

+Appendix 5: Manchester United Whistleblowing Policy

+Appendix 6: Case Management Flow Chart

+Appendix 7: Safeguarding Roles & Responsibilities

+Appendix 8: Internal Safeguarding Contact Details

+Appendix 9: External Safeguarding Contact Details

+Appendix 10: Supporting Safeguarding Guidance

+Appendix 11: Safeguarding Privacy Policy

-APPENDIX 2: E-SAFETY POLICY (20F3)
+APPENDIX 2: E-SAFETY POLICY (2 OF 3)

 Summary of Best Practice Principles: